 View(s) and Proposal(s)

 Thailand is of the view that there is a need to modify Resolution 76 (Rev.WRC-15) in order to introduce the concept of consultation process/meetings to provide a means for administrations to evaluate aggregate epfd of non-GSO FSS systems and ensure the compliance with the aggregate epfd limits in Tables 1A to 1D of Annex 1 to the Resolution.

-Therefore, Thailand prefers Method J2, J3 or J4 in the CPM Report.
+Therefore, Thailand supports Method J2, Option 2 in the CPM Report.

 Topic K: Modification to Resolution 553 (Rev.WRC-15) to remove certain restrictions that prevent administrations from taking effective advantage of the Resolution